NCEAS/metadig-py/README.md

 ### How to set up and run a data check through the MetaDig-py command line client

 To set up a data check, you must have/prepare the following before you run the `metadigpy` client command (above)
-1) A HashStore - note, `metadigpy` ships with a default hashstore that is ready to use.
+1) A HashStore - note, `MetaDig-py` ships with a default hashstore that is ready to use.

+    Please see the section below to learn more.

-2) The data objects stored into the hashstore
+2) The data objects and their associated system metadata stored into the hashstore

+    During the `run_check` process, after retrieving the data pids for the provided identifier, we then retrieve their associated data objects and system metadata from the provided HashStore.
+If these 'files' are not found, it could cause errors with the check that you're trying to run or test.
+Note, every data object stored in HashStore must have an equivalent system metadata, and this system metadata describes the basic attributes of the data object.

-2) A copy of the metadata document and its respective system metadata for the DOI.
+3) A copy of the metadata document and its respective system metadata for the DOI.

+    Every dataset not only has metadata about the dataset (which usually comes in the form of an EML metadata document) but also system metadata for the metadata.
+For us to run a `metadig` check at this time, we need both the metadata document and its respective system metadata.
+The system metadata is parsed for the identifier, which is then used to retrieve the appropriate data pids, which is then used in the check.

 4) The suite and/or checks you want to run

-#### What is HashStore?
+    Suites and checks can be found in the `metadig-checks` repository.
+You may check this repo out and then provide the necessary paths for running a suite or check through the `metadigclient`.

+#### HashStore 101

-  * **Note**: A HashStore is only required if you are running data quality checks
+  * **Friendly Reminder**: A HashStore is only required if you are running data quality checks

 HashStore is a python package developed for DataONE services to efficiently access data objects, metadata and system metadata.
 In order to simulate the process of retrieving data objects with a `metadig` check, we must mimic the environment in which it happens in production.
 So the requirement of having a HashStore means that we need to create a HashStore and then store data objects and system metadata inside of it.
 Please see below for an example: